Jahangirnagar University: TSC

 The teachers-student centre has a prime role in improving the relationship between the teachers and the students of the campus.
 It is a cultural hub for the university.
-The offices of several cultural organizations are located here where they practice for the cultural programs and do rehearsal.
+The offices of several cultural organizations are located here, where they practice for the cultural programs and rehearse.
 Indoor games like carrom, table tennis, and chess are available.
-Moreover, the language learning center is also located here where short courses are offered for university students to learn several foreign languages.
+Moreover, the language learning centre is also located here, where short courses are offered for university students to learn several foreign languages.
 Different cultural groups usually perform drama and cultural programs at Muktomacha.
 Shaptam Chayamancha is a great attraction for students at leisure period.

 Zahir Raihan Auditorium

-The "Zahir Raihan Auditorium", located in the TSC complex, is named after Zahir Raihan, a famous Bangladeshi novelist, writer and filmmaker.
-There is also a seminar hall for seminars, meetings and cultural programmers.
-The auditorium has 1500 seats, while the seminar hall can accommodate 250 persons.
+The "Zahir Raihan Auditorium", located in the TSC complex, is named after Zahir Raihan, a famous Bangladeshi novelist, writer, and filmmaker.
+There is also a seminar hall for seminars, meetings, and cultural programmes.
+The auditorium has 1500 seats, while the seminar hall can accommodate 250 people.
 It is an auditorium fully equipped for drama, cultural activities, international conferences, and other similar events.

 Sculptures and architecture

 The highest monument commemorating the language movement is situated in Jahangirnagar University.
 This sculpture is named Amar Ekushey.
 Muktomoncho, a platform which was established and named after the great artist Selim Al Deen, the inaugurator of the department of drama and dramatics at JU.
 The sequential red-brick built stairs in front of the stage provides a captivating sight where audiences sit and enjoy the programs.
 Different cultural groups, artists usually perform here frequently.
 The Sangsaptak is the sculpture which holds the untold stories of the Liberation War.
-The 15-feet high bronze sculpture was installed in 1990 in front of the university’s central library.
+The 15-feet high bronze sculpture was installed in 1990 in front of the university's central library.
 It was built by the eminent sculptor Hamiduzzaman Khan, whose intention was to uphold the spirit of the 1971 Liberation War.
 A Shaheed Minar designed by architect Robiul Hossain was erected in front of the Arts Building in 2008 to commemorate the deaths that took place during the Bengali language movement.
 It is the tallest Shaheed Minar in the country.